open-policy-agent/opa/docs/content/integration.md

 * The [SDK](https://pkg.go.dev/github.com/open-policy-agent/opa/sdk) provides high-level APIs for obtaining the output of query evaluation as simple Go types (`bool`, `string`, `map[string]interface{}`, etc.)

 ### Integrating with the REST API

 To integrate with OPA outside of Go, we recommend you deploy OPA as a host-level daemon or sidecar container.
+Running OPA locally on the same host as your application or service helps ensure policy decisions are fast and highly-available.

 When your application or service needs to make policy decisions it can query OPA locally via HTTP.
-Running OPA locally on the same host as your application or service helps ensure policy decisions are fast and highly-available.
+While it's possible to call OPA's [REST API](../rest-api) directly, you can also find a number of [native language REST SDKs](/ecosystem/#languages) eoo which make the integration easier.

 #### Named Policy Decisions